gchaturvedi/ini_parser/README.md

 # Ruby INI file parser - fun exercise

+- This was a fun exercise to parse a PHP INI file using Ruby.

 ## Design choices

 - Uses lazy evaluation to create the methods for the queries (method_missing) for returning the object quickly.